tytydraco/yessleep/out/It_turns_out_that_some_men_are_creepy.md

 “This is a long way to be out by yourself, little lady,” the driver offered in a kind voice.

 “Yes,” I sobbed, focusing on getting my story out.
-“Glenn… my date… he tried to kill me.
+“Bert… my date… he tried to kill me.
 Can you please help me?”

 He stared at me to shocked horror.
 “My God… of course.
 I’ll radio that in for you.”
 He shook his head.
 “Wild night.
 Denny over here flagged me down as well, says his car got stuck in the woods after he tried to follow where his girlfriend had disappeared.”